iamtango/Nextjs_Project/README.md

 ### Hooks

-- usePathname :- usePathname is a Client Component hook that lets you read the current URL's pathname & it comes from next/navigation
+- usePathname :- usePathname is a Client Component hook that let's you read the current URL's pathname & it comes from next/navigation

 - useRouter :- The useRouter hook allows you to programmatically change routes from Client Components.